apache/incubator-taverna-commandline/README.md

 After [building](#building), see the `taverna-commandline-product/target`
 directory.
-Inside you should find a folder like `apache-taverna-commandline-3.1.0-incubating-SNAPSHOT-dev/` which contain the Apache Taverna Command Line product.
+Inside you should find a folder like `apache-taverna-commandline-3.1.0-incubating/` which contain the built Apache Taverna Command Line product.

-If you prefer a ZIP file, then build instead with the Maven options `-Pnightly` or (for released versions) `-Prelease`.
+If you prefer a ZIP file, then build instead with the Maven option `-Prelease`.
 You can then unzip at a location of your own choice.

+If you are running on Windows you may need to move this folder to a location high in the disk hierarchy (e.g. `C:\Taverna`) to avoid problems with Windows path length restrictions.

+Running `executeworkflow.sh` (or `executeworkflow.bat`) without arguments
+will show the help:

 ```
 $ ./executeworkflow.sh